 Welcome to my home page!
-I'm a second year astronomy student in Tsinghua University , Beijing, China, under the advice of Chris Ormel.
+I'm a third year astronomy student in Tsinghua University , Beijing, China, under the advice of Chris Ormel.
 My research interest covers planet formation and planet atmosphere .

 Pebbles -- the aerodynamically active particles in protoplanetary disks -- are essential in driving planet growth.
 This is mainly because they drift efficiently in the disk, such that the planet growth is not limited by the local solid budget.
 When a pebble drifts across the planet orbit, gas drag dissipates its energy, resulting in their capture by the planet.
 The Stokes number (St) describes a pebble's aerodynamical size.
 Larger pebbles or a lower gas density both increase the Stokes number.
 This work focuses on the accretion of those pebbles more loosely coupled to gas: St > 1 but where drift is still significant.
 In contrast to the St < 1 pebbles, the regime of large pebble accretion has not been investigated thoroughly before.